 Along the coast of Oaxaca are several laidback beach towns, each with various coves of beautiful beaches.

 While La Crucecita, Huatulco was developed as a tourist destination, it remains a small coastal town with a local Mexican vibe.
-And it ranks as a top place to live for safety.
+It’s not only the cheapest place to live in Mexico on the beach but ranks as one of the safest cities.

 Depending on your lifestyle, the cost of living in Huatulco, Oaxaca, should average $1500-2000 US per month.